DoTheEvo/ANGRYsearch/README.md

 * The database uses [FTS](https://sqlite.org/fts3.html) extension of sqlite for indexing to dramatically improve search speed and get the instantaneous feel - results as you type - `fast mode`
 Drawback of this indexing is inability to do substring searches, but the checkbox in the top right corner can change this.
 If it's unchecked it will not use FTS tables and just do regular slower database search query - `slow mode`
 * In the `fast mode` quotation marks can be used to make exact searches: `'torrent'` would not include "torrents" in the results.
 * `angrysearch.py` file alone is all that is needed for full functionality.
+But no special icons or dark theme.
 * Hovering mouse over the update button will show how old is the database.
 * **double-click** on the items in search results:
   * `Name` - the first column, opens the file in the application associated with its mimetype using xdg-open